The blue dress shirt is having a moment. This classic garment has been around for decades but is finally getting the attention it deserves.

 If you want to spice it up a bit more, you can wear dress slacks with your blue shirt.
 If not, you may consider adding a tie instead.

 Navy slacks are suitable for a serious style, but if you want to try a look that’s a bit more fun, wear grey.
 The neutrality of grey is refreshing.

 When you see these outfits, the blue shirt is a light shade most of the time.

 However, if you want to try something unexpected, a dark blue shirt is a fun touch, although more casual.

 Jeans sometimes get a bad reputation for being sloppy and too laid-back.

 Of course, they can be both of those things, but a pair of well-fitting dark or blue jeans can be perfect for a smart-casual outfit.

 The key to pulling off a blue dress shirt with your jeans is to create a contrast between your top and your bottom.

-You don’t want your shirt the same shade as your jeans.
-A bright, sky blue shirt can look unique and very trendy.
+You don’t want your shirt to be the same shade as your jeans.
+A bright, sky-blue shirt can look unique and very trendy.
 A pale blue dress shirt may also dress your jeans up a bit.